 Unlike many green veggies, you can even freeze green beans and maintain their nutritional value.
 Plus, they’re extremely common and can be found at your local farmers market or grocery store year-round, although they’re considered “in season” and least expensive from summer to early fall.

 So, don’t forget to call your mom and say “thanks” — especially once you’ve read the incredible power that green beans nutrition provides.

 There are over 130 different varieties of green beans, divided into two categories: bush and pole.
 The bush varieties grow on short plants that need no assistance to remain straight (between eight and 20 inches at full height), while pole green beans must be supported by trellises or other means and can grow up to seven feet long.

 Green beans seem to have originated in the country of Peru about 7,000 years ago but are produced all over the world today.
-The top producers of green beans as of 2012 were Indonesia, India and China, although green beans are produced in large quantities in the U.S. as well.
+Some of the top producers of green beans include Indonesia, India and China, although green beans are produced in large quantities in the U.S. as well.